-When these conditions apply %MinVol change • The patient complies with the Active state conditions in Section 1.7.3 and %MinVol increase The patient's Rate is above the upper limit of the acceptable spontaneous Rate (danger of patient fatigue) • The patient complies with the Active state conditions in Section 1.7.3 and %MinVol decrease • The patient's Rate is below the lower limit of the acceptable spontaneous Rate • The patient complies with the Active state conditions No change in %MinVol . in Section 1.7.3 and If Quick Wean is enabled, see Section 2.2.4 for details. • The patient's Rate value is within the target range The patient's PetCO2 is invalid for more than 30 %MinVol control is frozen. seconds The Ventilation adjustment OFF alarm is generated.
-The patient's spontaneous Rate is invalid (> 60 b/min %MinVol control is frozen. for patients over 40 kg IBW or > 100 b/min for patients ≤ 40 kg IBW) for more than 30 seconds The Ventilation adjustment OFF alarm is generated.
+When these conditions apply %MinVol change The patient complies with the Active state conditions in Section 1.7.3 and The patient's Rate is above the upper limit of the acceptable spontaneous Rate (danger of patient %MinVol increase fatigue) • The patient complies with the Active state conditions in Section 1.7.3 and %MinVol decrease • The patient's Rate is below the lower limit of the acceptable spontaneous Rate The patient complies with the Active state conditions in Section 1.7.3 and The patient's Pate value is within the target range No change in %MinVol.
+If Quick Wean is enabled, see Section 2.2.3 for details.
+The patient's PetCO2 is invalid for more than 30 MinVol control is frozen. seconds The Ventilation adjustment OFF alarm is generated.
+The patient's spontaneous Rate is invalid (> 60 b/min %MinVol control is frozen. for patients over 40 kg IBW or > 100 b/min for patients \leq 40 kg IBW) for more than 30 seconds The Ventilation adjustment OFF alarm is generated.